mstf229/Cerebral-Aneurysm-Rupture-Prediction/README.md

-This folder contains files related to projects led by Mostafa Zakeri, a member of the Computational Non-Newtonian Fluid Mechanics (CNNFM) Lab, as part of his dissertation work on predicting the rupture status of cerebral aneurysms.
+This folder contains files related to projects led by Mostafa Zakeri, a member of the Computational Non-Newtonian Fluid Mechanics (CNNFM) Lab, as part of his mastesrs thesis work on predicting the rupture status of cerebral aneurysms.

 These data were used for the following publications:
 1. A comprehensive investigation of morphological features responsible for cerebral aneurysm rupture using machine learning https://doi.org/10.1038/s41598-024-66840-1